Aliatungga/Credit-Risk-Analysis-IDX-Partners/README.md

 # Case Study

- membangun model yang dapat memprediksi credit risk menggunakan dataset yang disediakan oleh company yang terdiri dari data pinjaman yang diterima dan yang ditolak.
-Selain itu kamu juga perlu mempersiapkan media visual untuk mempresentasikan solusi ke klien.
-Pastikan media visual yang kamu buat jelas, mudah dibaca, dan komunikatif.
-Pengerjaan end-to-end solution ini dapat dilakukan di Programming Language pilihanmu dengan tetap mengacu kepada framework/methodology Data Science.
+build a model that can predict credit risk using a dataset provided by the company which consists of data on received and rejected loans.
+The work on this end-to-end solution is carried out in the Python Programming Language while still referring to the Data Science framework/methodology.